 Get the buzz on bee-friendly gardening with our bee-ginners tips, lessons learned, and reflections on establishing our bee-friendly home garden.
 We’ve been working on our bee-friendly garden and things are certainly buzzing!

 Moving is always difficult, but there are opportunities as well as challenges.
 The latest garden-in-progress has now been through its first summer-to-summer annual cycle with many guest bees.
-When we were invited to share the honeybee infographic below with our readers, we thought that it would be a great time to reflect on our first year of dedicated bee-friendly gardening at the new (now old – we’ve since moved again!) house.
+When we were invited to share the honeybee infographic below, it was a great time to reflect on our first year of dedicated bee-friendly gardening at the new house.
 The bee-ginning so to speak.
 Hehehe.

 Food for Bees: Planting Nectar-Rich Food Sources

 When selecting flowers for your bee-friendly garden, include nectar and pollen rich plants to attract and nourish the bees.
 Some plants are inherently more abundant than others, but environmental conditions such as temperature, soil conditions, aspect, etc can also affect nectar levels.
 Foraging bees visit only one species at a time, so mass plantings or repeating the same plants around your garden helps provide an ample supply.
 Interestingly, bees are most drawn to yellow, blue, and purple flowers if any of those work in your garden scheme.

 Check out our idea sheet on plants for bees, birds and butterflies for inspiration.
 Investigate your local bee-friendly options for best planting including natives for your area.
 Check your local “pest” species to avoid anything your council may have categorised as invasive or restricted.